MacareuxDigital/ansible-c5-ma/README.md

 Change the parameters where necessaries.

+THE COMMENTS IN steup.yml IS LATEST, this documentation tends to be older than latest.

 ## Server Locale

 Setup the locale and timezone of your server.
 Use `localectl list-locales` to list available locales.